enableiot/iotkit-agent/README.md

   * git stash pop

   Merge conflicts if occured.
- 5. New iotkit-agents use three configuration files:
+ 5. Iotkit-agents from v.1.6.0 use three configuration files:

   * global.json - contains default settings
   * device.json - contains device settings such as device_token, account_id, sensor_list.
   * user.js - (optional) allowing user to override any setting in global - like in example file.

+  If you upgrade from previous versions:

  6. Replace information from old token.json, sensor-list.json and config.json to device.json.
  7. Use user.js example file to create your own settings, such as proxy, default_connector etc.